 Sure, Saint Patrick’s Day is celebrated anywhere in the world where there is an Irish diaspora (or even just an Irish pub), but if you’re going to get involved, there’s no better place than Dublin.
 This festival runs for five days and five nights in March and is packed fuller than a leprechaun’s pot of gold with a program of music, performing arts, literature, tours and food events.
 Centred around the national holiday, this festival of Irish pride, achievements and talents will be well supplied with Guinness and Irish cheer.

 There are plenty of music festivals in Europe, but this 50-year-old good time held on the shores of Lake Geneva is truly one of a kind and is the second-largest jazz festival in the world (pipped by Montreal, Canada).
 It’s not just jazz, though.
-Here you’ll find broad ranging acts from pop to rock and blues, and, best of all, a large portion of the performances are free, in keeping with the festival’s charter to make music accessible to anyone.
+At Montreux Jazz Festival you’ll find broad-ranging acts from pop to rock and blues, and, best of all, a large portion of the performances are free, in keeping with the festival’s charter to make music accessible to anyone.

 Anatolian holy man and Islamic scholar Mevlana Celaleddin Rumi passed away in 1273, in the Turkish city of Konya.
 Since then, his followers, the Melvlevi Order (better known as the Whirling Dervishes) have celebrated his teachings of tolerance and religious ecstasy achieved through dance by way of a festival.
 For 10 days in December, the whirling dance, Sema, is performed in traditional costume in homage to Rumi’s spirit.
 The hypnotic dance is incredible to behold and the energy is palpable.
 The festival is a wholly uplifting experience, no matter your religion.